xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2019-12-06-arm-none-eabi-gcc-v9-2-1-1-1-released.md

 ```
 Any help to diagnose this problem will be highly appreciated.

+- C++ exceptions in the non-nano libraries are not caught; fixed in
+ 9.3.1-1.2.

 ## Documentation

 The original PDF documentation is available in the `share/doc` folder.